trpc/trpc/www/docs/main/contributing.md

 slug: /contributing
 ---

-Please contribute!
+All contributions are welcome and appreciated, big or small.

+Feel free to submit pull requests, create issues, or start discussions on the [GitHub repo](https://github.com/trpc/trpc).

 Feel free to contact [**@alexdotjs** on Twitter](https://twitter.com/alexdotjs) if you need help or want to give feedback.

-Anyone welcome.
-Any contribution very welcome, big or small.